 For surfaces with less shine, alternatively only two coats of Stand Oil Paint -half rich- can also be applied indoors or outdoors.

 Available in 14 ready-to-apply standard colours, which can be mixed with each other.
 Also available: gold and silver.
 Wide range of special tones available on request.
-While it is possible to paint over old coats of oil paints and alkyd resin, this will void the warranty.
-Not suitable for flooring, ovens, radiators and pipes, sawn wood, old synthetic resin-based coats or outdoor horizontal surfaces.
+Also suitable for painting over old oil paints and alkyd resin paints.
+Limited application on floors on request.
+Unsuitable for stoves, ovens, radiators and heating pipes and on acrylic-based and soft/elastic synthetic resin paints, as well as on roof surfaces.

 Ready to apply